A-Archives-and-Forks/Firefox-UWP-Style/README.md

 ### Custom CSS

-If you want to change any rules use `customChrome.css` and `customContent.css`.
+If you want to change any rules or use additional css please use `customChrome.css` and `customContent.css`.

-All the theme vars `--uwp-*` can be overridden, Firefox vars too but only if they are not set using `!important`.

 ### Accent Color